lenincompres/DOM.js/README.md

   main: {
     elements: [
       {
-        tag: 'p',
+        tag: "p",
-        text: 'this one is a paragraph.',
+        text: "this one is a paragraph.",
       }, {
-        tag: 'img',
+        tag: "img",
-        src: 'thesource.jpg',
+        src: "thesource.jpg",
-        alt: 'This one is an image',
+        alt: "This one is an image",
       }, {
-        tag: 'p',
+        tag: "p",
-        text: 'another paragraph',
+        text: "another paragraph",
       }
     ]
   }